 Our Professional Surgical Team

-The surgical team at CTVSH includes Dr. Stephen Kerpsack, Dr. Stephanie Beardsley, Dr. Alice Runk, Dr. John Bevan, Dr. Sara Gower, and Dr. Laurie Zacher.
+The surgical team at CTVSH includes Dr. Stephen Kerpsack, Dr. Stephanie Beardsley, Dr. Alice Runk, Dr. John Bevan, Dr. Laurie Zacher and Dr. Krista Adamovich.
 Each surgeon has completed an internship and surgical residency after receiving their Doctor of Veterinary Medicine.
 The Small Animal Surgery Residency program involves three years of specialized surgical training in a program sponsored by the American College of Veterinary Surgeons.
 The ACVS is a governing body that both supervises the training and certifies the participants of the program.
 During the Residency program, surgeons are trained in the disciplines of soft tissue, orthopedic, and neurosurgery along with radiology, anesthesia and clinical pathology.

 Services include, but are not limited to: